 DISBURSEMENT METHODS - 8403

-The agency/department disbursement processes should minimize the cost of making disbursements by using the most cost-effective means available.
+Agencies/Departments should use the most cost-effective means available to minimize the cost of disbursements.
 To optimize cash management, agencies/departments should minimize early payments unless the early payments result in vendor discounts.
 The state disburses funds using the following methods:

 - Revolving Fund Checks